chromaxyz/reflex/README.md

 - A built-in installer allowing you to add, upgrade and deprecate modules throughout the application lifespan.
 - Has a global reentrancy lock capable of covering every storage-modifying method in the inheriting application.

-Noteably this is a so-called framework, a single well-tested implementation rather than a specification.
+Notably this is a so-called framework, a single well-tested implementation rather than a specification.
 The framework serves as the foundation of your modular application allowing you to focus on your business logic.

 To get started with Reflex we’ve created [Reflex Template](https://github.com/chromaxyz/reflex-template), a minimal template repository showing the basic use of Reflex in an application context.